 Talk to your healthcare provider if you’re concerned your physical health might be affected by lymphatic drainage massage.

-Josh Casey in Our Portland Office is a Certified Manual Lymphatic Drainage Specialist.
+Josh Casey in Our Portland Office is a Certified MLD Specialist.
 See bio and booking information below: